PeterFWS/My-Publications-F.Shu/README.md

 # SLAM in the Field: An Evaluation of Monocular Mapping and Localization on Challenging Dynamic Agricultural Environment

-Authors: **Fangwen Shu**, Paul Lesur, Yaxu Xie, Alain Pagani, Didier Stricker
+**Authors**: Fangwen Shu, Paul Lesur, Yaxu Xie, Alain Pagani, Didier Stricker

 DFKI - German Research Center for Artificial Intelligence